Loretta learned to sew on her grandma's treadle sewing machine. She began sewing her own clothes in 7th grade and still enjoys fabric work.

-Decades ago my grandma made this Dresden Plate Quilt, all by hand.
-After so much use it became worn and torn.
+Decades ago, my grandma made this Dresden Plate quilt all by hand.
+After so much use, it became worn and torn.
 I could not bring myself to throw it away and decided to cut it down into something I could use.
-Maybe you also have something you cannot throw away but could repurpose and give it new life.
+Maybe you also have something you cannot throw away but could repurpose and give new life.

 You may be able to cut away a foot or so of fabric around the edges and leave a lot of the center.
 I was able to do this.
 I cut off two rows of quilt blocks.

-If not, you can still salvage some of the quilt.
-You may end up with a full size, twin size, or lap size quilt.
+If not, you can still salvage some of the quilts.
+You may end up with a full-size, twin-size, or lap-size quilt.
 That doesn't matter too much because what you are really saving are the memories.

 Cut out as large of sections as you can.
 You might then want to piece these sections together by machine, serger, or by hand.
 Use scissors, a rotary cutter, or electric shears.
-If you do create piecing you may need to give attention to the back side.
+If you do create pieces, you may need to give attention to the backside.

 One option to finish the new perimeter is to bind the quilt in a traditional way.
 Binding can be made from newly purchased fabric if you want to match a certain color or pattern.
 Another option is bias tape to encase the edges.

 My choice is to use my serger utilizing both needles to make the edges more secure than a single needle might be.

 Since this project has been newly cut, the edges are nice and clean.
 This means my blade does not have to do a lot of work, but I still want to trim any uneven fabric.

 The blade is right beside the silver foot.
 It will cut off any uneven fabric and encase the edge all at the same time.
 You can see the two top threads from the needles and the two side threads from the loopers.
 The newly cut fabric is falling away toward the front.

 Step 3.
 Use Seam Sealant